 Ghostwriters in the Sky

 Well, here's a first for this site: library music.
-I'm sure you all know what it is, but just in case, library music, a.k.a. production music, is music recorded specifically for broadcast use, with the performers and frequently the composers waiving all rights to various royalties.
+I'm sure you all know what it is, but just in case, library music, a.k.a. production music, is music recorded specifically for broadcast use, performers and frequently composers waiving all rights to royalties.
 Most performers are anonymous sessioneers, although I believe some higher-profile names have dabbled over the years, not least über-guitarist Gordon Giltrap.
 While some of this stuff has a cult following, not least 'crate diggers' looking for a previously-unheard breakbeat, it has to be said that the bulk of it falls into the 'half-arsed background music' category, of little use to man or beast.

 I can't say I know an awful lot about Steve March.
 One report has it that he's the son of legendary US jazz singer Mel Tormé; Tormé had a guitarist son called Steve, whose website refers to him as 'Steve March Tormé', although it seems more likely he's a British session player.
-Whoever he is, he recorded a library album in 1977 called Rock Reflections, and while less bland than some, the bulk of it's a fairly pointless listen, consisting largely of pastiches of well-known songs backed by the dullest drummer in the world.
+Whoever he is, he recorded a library album in 1977 called Rock Reflections; while less bland than some, the bulk of it's a fairly pointless listen, consisting largely of pastiches of well-known songs backed by the dullest drummer in the world.
 March's own contributions are reasonably feisty, but the material's tedious enough to overwhelm any positive feelings you may develop for his style.
-Who's Rocking The Boat (ho ho) is a Pinball Wizard rewrite, Ghostwriters In The Sky (ho ho again) is The Shadows and Nashville Nursery is country-by-numbers, leaving A Race At The Opera (ho ho once more) as the album's most ambitious piece, with March taking on Queen's Brian May in the multiple-guitar harmony department, although his approach, er, is rather lacking in the finesse department.
+Who's Rocking The Boat (ho ho) is a Pinball Wizard rewrite, Ghostwriters In The Sky (ho ho again) is The Shadows and Nashville Nursery is country-by-numbers, leaving A Race At The Opera (ho ho once more) as the album's most ambitious piece, March taking on Queen's Brian May in the multiple-guitar harmony department, although his approach is, er, rather lacking in the finesse department.

 The unknown keyboard player (March?) adds Mellotron to a handful of tracks, with phased strings on Out Of Love and more normal ones on Shadow Boxing, his most upfront use being on Ghostwriters In The Sky, with some high-in-the-mix flutes that leave you in no doubt as to what you're hearing.
 Well, I may never review another library record, or I may suddenly tap into a seam of Mellotron Madness in the library; who knows?
-You're unlikely to find this album very easily, and I have to say that you really shouldn't be that bothered; more of a curio than a genuine musical experience, with only a little Mellotronic input.
+You're unlikely to find this album very easily and I have to say that you really shouldn't be that bothered; more of a curio than a genuine musical experience, with only a little Mellotronic input.

 Marcus (1976, 43.23) ****/TTBlack Magic